DDD71/code71/Tools/socket/README.md

 # socket

-This is an example for how to send a file by using socket with python
+This is an example for sending a file by using socket with python

 # Install
         pip install socket